jake-b/iPod-HiFi-Tweeters/README.md

 ![Assembled Mod](../assets/assembled.png?raw=true)
 ![Exposed internals](../assets/exposed.png?raw=true)

+# A Few Requests...

+If anyone attempts this modificaiton, please send me pictures.
+I would love to see your version of the modificaiton.

+**Also, if in the process you accidently destroy or find a non-functional iPod Hi-Fi in your travels...
+I attempted a 5v conversion on the dock connector and failed.
+I destroyed the dock connector and now I have a non-functional dock port on this iPod Hi-Fi.**
+**If you have one you're willing to let go at a reasonable cost, I would love to replace my dock with a functional unit.
+I haven't seen this part for sale anywhere (I usually just see the speakers listed on eBay at an very inflated price)**

 # About the audio engineering

 I'm a novice when it comes to Hi-Fi systems, amplifiers, and crossovers.
 I have done my best to engineer what I think "sounds about right" and choose parts that make sense... but if you are a Hi-Fi expert and have any suggestions for how to improve this, please open an issue in GitHub, I'd love to learn more.